UvA-FNWI/ThesisFair/README.md

     "entityID": 0,
     "evids": [0, 1],
     "name": "UvA Project",
-    "description": "You will be doing reserach at the UvA", "datanoseLink": "https://datanose.nl/project/UvAResearch",
+    "description": "You will be doing research at the UvA", "datanoseLink": "https://datanose.nl/project/UvAResearch",
     "enabled": true,
   },